All posts

 closeup of borage

-One of my favorite companion plants to grow with strawberries is borage.
+One of my favorite companion for strawberries is borage.
 Borage has beautiful blue flowers that attract bees and other pollinators to the garden.
 Its cucumber-flavored leaves are also edible and can be a great addition to salads and drinks.

 Benefits: